Dufferin Street

 Dufferin Street is a major north–south street in Toronto, Vaughan and King, Ontario, Canada.
 It is a concession road, two concessions (4 km) west of Yonge Street.
-The street starts at Exhibition Place, continues north to Toronto's northern boundary at Steeles Avenue with some discontinuities and continues into Vaughan, where it becomes York Regional Road 53.
+The street starts at Exhibition Place, continues north to Toronto's northern boundary at Steeles Avenue with some discontinuities and continues into Vaughan, where it is designated York Regional Road 53.
 The street is named for Frederick Hamilton-Temple-Blackwood, 1st Marquess of Dufferin and Ava, who served as Governor General of Canada from 1872 to 1878.
-Prior to 1878 the street was labelled as Western City Limits or Sideline Road south off Bloor.
+Prior to 1878, the street was labelled as Western City Limits or Sideline Road south off Bloor.
 In 2003 and 2007, it was voted as one of "Ontario's Worst 20 Roads" in the Ontario's Worst Roads poll organized by the Canadian Automobile Association.

 Route description

 Exhibition Place to Queen Street

 The southern end of Dufferin is the Dufferin Gates at the entrance to Exhibition Place, which holds the annual Canadian National Exhibition (CNE).
 The two Dufferin Street bridges connect the Exhibition Place with the rest of Dufferin Street to the north.
 The 1911 bridge span across the railway north of the CNE grounds was determined to be unsafe for vehicular traffic in 2013, and was closed to vehicles.
 The bridge was scheduled for replacement starting in 2016.
 The City of Toronto plans to build a temporary bridge to restore vehicular traffic in advance of the replacement construction.

 North of the CNE grounds, the east side of Dufferin Street is dominated by industrial or transitional industrial to residential and commercial buildings of Liberty Village, with several old factories being converted to loft-style condominiums.
 The west side is mostly single-family homes with one apartment building south of King Street.
 The neighbourhood to the west is named Parkdale, which was developed mostly before 1900.